Ambient music

 Ambient music is a genre of music that emphasizes tone and atmosphere over traditional musical structure or rhythm.
-It may lack net composition, beat, or structured melody.
-It uses textural layers of sound that can reward both passive and active listening and encourage a sense of calm or contemplation.
-The genre is said to evoke an "atmospheric", "visual", or "unobtrusive" quality.
-Nature soundscapes may be included, and the sounds of acoustic instruments such as the piano, strings and flute may be emulated through a synthesizer.
+Often "peaceful" sounding and lacking composition, beat, and/or structured melody, ambient music uses textural layers of sound that can reward both passive and active listening, and encourage a sense of calm or contemplation.
+The genre evokes an "atmospheric", "visual", or "unobtrusive" quality.
+Nature soundscapes may be included, and some works use sustained or repeated notes, as in drone music.
+Bearing elements associated with new-age music, instruments such as the piano, strings and flute may be emulated through a synthesizer.

 The genre originated in the 1960s and 1970s, when new musical instruments were being introduced to a wider market, such as the synthesizer.
-It was presaged by Erik Satie's furniture music and styles such as musique concrète, minimal music, and German electronic music, but was prominently named and popularized by British musician Brian Eno in 1978 with his album Ambient 1: Music for Airports; Eno opined that ambient music "must be as ignorable as it is interesting".
-It saw a revival towards the late 1980s with the prominence of house and techno music, growing a cult following by the 1990s.
-Ambient music may have elements of new-age music and drone music, as some works may use sustained or repeated notes.
+It was presaged by Erik Satie's furniture music and styles such as musique concrète, minimal music, Jamaican dub music and German electronic music, but was prominently named and popularized by British musician Brian Eno in 1978 with his album Ambient 1: Music for Airports; Eno opined that ambient music "must be as ignorable as it is interesting", however, in early years, there were artists that were pioneers in this genre, like Tangerine Dream, Klaus Schulze, Wendy Carlos, Kraftwerk, etc. It saw a revival towards the late 1980s with the prominence of house and techno music, growing a cult following by the 1990s.

-Ambient music did not achieve large commercial success, being criticized as everything from "dolled-up new age, [..] to boring and irrelevant technical noodling".
+Ambient music has not achieved large commercial success.
 Nevertheless, it has attained a certain degree of acclaim throughout the years, especially in the Internet age.
-Due to its relatively open style, ambient music often takes influences from many other genres, ranging from classical, avant-garde music, folk, jazz, and world music, amongst others.
+Due to its relatively open style, ambient music often takes influences from many other genres, ranging from classical, avant-garde music, experimental music, folk, jazz, and world music, amongst others.